[Jan 10, 2018, 8:49 PM]

 High Hampton, a mountain retreat well-loved by generations, turns the welcome lights back on in April after a consummate renovation by the team behind Blackberry Farm with guidance from the N.C.
 Historical Preservation Office.
 The revitalization includes the 18-room inn and its restaurants, 40 cottage rooms and three separate cottages plus a redesign of the 18-hole golf course by Tom Fazio with new club amenities.
 Located at 3,600 feet on the edge of Nantahala National Forest, the 1,400-acre resort retains its hallmark rustic character with modern accents in the mix.
 Guests can access more than 15 miles of hiking trails; a pool and hot tub overlooking Hampton Lake, a 35-acre spring-fed lake with beach; and a kids camp with supervised activities and programs.
 High Hampton had been owned by the McKee family for 95 years until 2017, when Daniel Communities and Arlington Family Offices acquired the property and brought in team from Blackberry Farm/Blackberry Mountain. highhampton.com

-Even with the slowdown from COVID-19, Charlotte looks to a future with new lodging options in the Center City.
+Rebounding from a COVID-19 slowdown, Charlotte looks to the future with new lodging options in the Center City.
 JW Marriott Charlotte, the first of Marriott International's luxury flagship hotels in North Carolina, is poised to open this summer across the street from the Charlotte Convention Center.
 With 381 oversize rooms and suites, the property will feature 22,240 square feet of meeting space, a Spa by JW, rooftop lounge and pool, Dean's Italian Steakhouse and Caroline's Oyster Bar.
 The hotel is part of the Ally Charlotte Center project.
-Also in the works: North Carolina’s first InterContinental-brand hotel, which will rise atop a 1927 theater that closed four decades ago.
-The luxury hotel, being developed by Valor Hospitality, will offer 274 rooms in a 20-story addition to the five-story theater, which will be restored.
-In August, the Kessler Collection opened the 254-room Grand Bohemian Charlotte, complete with art gallery, spa and fitness center, and restaurant with rooftop bar and lounge.
+In other developments, the 175-room Hyatt Centric SouthPark Charlotte opened in June.
+The first of the millennial-minded brand's properties in North Carolina, the hotel features such colorful touches as a 6-foot-tall peacock sculpture and murals saluting Charlotte's Revolutionary War history and the nation's first gold rush.
+Dining options include IRO in the lobby and Mizu, a seafood-focused rooftop restaurant.
+These new arrivals follow the August 2020 opening of the Kessler Collection's 254-room Grand Bohemian Charlotte, complete with art gallery, spa and fitness center, and restaurant with rooftop bar and lounge.

 Two decades after the last guests were served, the Colonial Inn in Hillsborough’s downtown historic district is again welcoming travelers and diners.
 Originally known as Spencer’s Tavern, the landmark enjoyed a long history as an inn and later a popular restaurant that closed in 2001.
 The two-story structure houses a restaurant, bar, event center and 28 guestrooms.
 Additional lodging will be available in a new wing with a target competition date is 2022.
 Hillsborough, once destined to be the state's capital, has been dubbed "America's little literary town" for its concentration of writers. colonialinn-nc.com